protyagov/sudoku/README.md

 **Sudoku2.py**
 This is extencion of the first solution.
 I have added *memoization* to reduce timing of step 2.
 We can only calculate available numbers for given empty cell once and then refer to it.
 Hence it is an example of *dynamic programming* because the occurences of the numbers are looked up.

-According to LeetCode second solution performs twice faster than first one, and overall 83% faster among 176,000 acceptable submitted solutions.
+According to LeetCode second solution performs 3x times faster than first one, and overall 83% faster among 176,000 acceptable submitted solutions.

 ![Image of Yaktocat](https://github.com/protyagov/sudoku/blob/master/leetcode.png)